Jack876/front-end-developer-job-interview/tasks/programming/async/README.md

 ## Task

-`index.js` asynchronously read two directories and return nothing.
+`index.js` asynchronously reads two directories and returns nothing.

 Fix the script so it will return **one sorted** array with files from directories `dir/1` and `dir/2`.
 Ignore files with names that are not numbers.